cnbbooks/lfe-manual/src/part1/intro/conventions.md

 ;; "101010"
 ```

-We also distinguish the output from the entered LFE code using code comments.
+We also distinguish the output from the entered LFE code using code comments displayed afer the command.

 For shell commands, the commands to enter at the prompt are prefixed by a `$` for the prompt.
 Input and any relevant output are provided as comment strings: